evertongoncalo/hedgingEA/README.md

 - Close All orders button (market/pending)
 - If a pending order in one side is hit, the other is cancelled.
+- Identify the best hedges zones to open trades